Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 The APPR was introduced in 2019.
 Its main goal is to strengthen air passenger rights in Canada and ensure that people get fair treatment for issues where the airline is at fault.

-Before 2019, there were fewer protections for air travelers, and it was more difficult for people to claim refunds or compensation from delayed and cancelled flights.
-Now, the APPR provides clear guidelines for compensation and assistance.
+Before 2019, there were fewer protections for air travellers, making it more difficult for passengers to claim refunds or compensation for delayed and cancelled flights.
+Today, the APPR provides clear guidelines for compensation and assistance.

 When Are You Eligible for Compensation?